 - Tariffs, quotas, etc.

 - Quotas are still common in agriculture

 - VERs: Voluntary Export Restraints

 - No longer

 - But Trump has negotiated something like VERs

-- With Trump we have more high tariffs, and Biden has not removed them
+- With Trump we got more high tariffs, and Biden has not removed them

 - Escape Clause = Section 201

 - Called "Safeguards" in WTO

 - Permits temporary protection from injurious imports

 - Does NOT allege that the imports are "unfair"

 - Eligibility is decided by USITC alone

 - Injury (must be "serious")

 - Causation (must be due to imports)

 - Implemented by President, who may say NO.

 - This was used under Trump for solar panels and washing machines (he could have said no)

-- We'll study it more on Nov 17
+- We'll study it more on Nov 15

+- Unfair Trade Laws - Permit protection (not necessarily temporary) from "unfair" imports - Must also be injurious, but less so than for escape clause (only "material injury") - "Unfair" if - Subsidized by foreign government - "Dumped", i.e., priced too low by firm (more on this below)

 - Unfair Trade Laws

-- Permit protection (not necessarily temporary)

-from "unfair" imports

-- Must also be injurious, but less so than for escape clause (only "material injury")

-- "Unfair" if

-- Subsidized by foreign government

-- "Dumped", i.e., priced too low by firm (more on this below)

-- Unfair Trade Laws

 - Fairness decided by ITA

 - Injury decided by USITC

 - President is NOT permitted to say NO

-- We'll study these more Nov 29, Dec 1
+- We'll study these more Nov 27, Dec 4

-Section 301 of the Trade Act of 1974
+- Section 301 of the Trade Act of 1974

+- US law permitting tariffs on countries that engage in "unfair trade" (other than dumping and subsidies)

+- Decided by USTR

-- US law permitting tariffs on countries that engage in "unfair trade" (other than dumping and subsidies) - What is unfair trade? "acts that are 'unjustifiable' or 'unreasonable' and burden U.S. commerce." - Before 1995, - used extensively by US to pressure other countries, esp.
-Japan; - · after that, not until Trump - 2018 applied to China by USTR: - "practices related to technology transfer, intellectual property, and innovation are unreasonable or discriminatory, and burden or restrict U.S. commerce."
+- What is unfair trade? "acts that are 'unjustifiable' or 'unreasonable' and burden U.S. commerce."

+- Before 1995,

+- used extensively by US to pressure other countries, esp.
+Japan;

+- after that, not until Trump

+- 2018 applied to China by USTR:

+- "practices related to technology transfer, intellectual property, and innovation are unreasonable or discriminatory, and burden or restrict U.S. commerce."

-- Section 232 Tariffs: National Defense - Used by Trump on Steel and Aluminum - Has basis in US law, but WTO legality still questioned (see Fefer et al.) - Biden administration insists WTO cannot question this
+- Section 232 Tariffs: National Defense

+- Used by Trump on Steel and Aluminum

+- Has basis in US law, but WTO legality in doubt

+- See Fefer et al.

+- WTO panel said no, but US appealed

+- Biden administration insists WTO cannot question this